ileska92/CodePortfolio/README.md

 ___
 #Health - Player health script

-#CameraZoomOut - script is a simple script for my game start where the camera will move from the player position to further away.
+#CameraZoomOut - Script is a simple script for my game start where the camera will move from the player position to further away.
 Has an option to toggle this effect.

-#CartographerScript - is used on an NPC which will help the player to change the size of the playable map
+#CartographerScript - Used on an NPC which will help the player to change the size of the playable map

-#MapSizesInfo - applies the data from ScriptableObject MapSize to my component
+#MapSizesInfo - Applies the data from ScriptableObject MapSize to my component

-#SaveSlot - script for my buttons that I use to display saved data content in Main menu where you can choose which save to load.
+#SaveSlot - Script for my buttons that I use to display saved data content in Main menu where you can choose which save to load.

-#SaveSlotsMenu - parent script for above that controls the load game menu logic.
+#SaveSlotsMenu - Parent script for above that controls the load game menu logic.
 Contains some of the data fetch and loading logic

-#SpriteStateSwap - used in a button to modify image depending on preferred button status; active or inactive.
+#SpriteStateSwap - Used in a button to modify image depending on preferred button status; active or inactive.

-#TabButtons - simple script for tab behavior with mouse
+#TabButtons - Simple script for tab behavior with mouse

-#TabGroup - parent script for tab logic
+#TabGroup - Parent script for tab logic

-#GamepadTabSwitcher - contains logic for tab switching using a gamepad
+#GamepadTabSwitcher - Contains logic for tab switching using a gamepad

 #UIManager - Biggest Game UI script that controls most of the UI events.
 Quite messy, could be more simpler.
 Would also like to improve this.